Drifting toward the Chesapeake Bay with a motor that has just stopped unexpectedly for the second time in a half-hour, Robert Jensen seems unfazed.

 "I think it's fuel-starved," he says nonchalantly.

-It's just a typical day for Jensen, a retired Navy engineer and former tour-boat captain whom local residents affectionately call "Capt'n Bob."
-He takes the esteemed title seriously.
-Setting out late that morning, hebarks to a cigar-smoking friend he calls his "associate" to "deploy the chairs" -- or, in lay terms, unstack a few of the dirty plastic chairs in the corner of the 17-foot boat.
+Jensen, a retired Navy engineer and former tour-boat captain, thrives on unpredictability.
+Setting out late that morning, the man whom local residents call "Capt'n Bob" -- a title he takes seriously -- barks to a cigar-smoking friend he calls his "associate" to "deploy the chairs," or in lay terms: Unstack a few of the dirty plastic chairs in the corner of the 17-foot boat.

 It can be hard to take the sometimes-raunchy 78-year-old seriously.
 But Jensen, who is wearing a Mickey Mouse tie and Lance Armstrong-like wraparound sunglasses, could not be more earnest about the topic that has obsessed him for the past decade: oysters, and his plan to save them.